 Connecting directly to shore power

-Shore power coming out of an outlet in the U.S. produces 110-volts of alternating current (AC) energy.
-This is the same type of energy used in your house.
+Shore power coming out of an outlet in the U.S. produces 110-volts of alternating current (AC) energy; The same type of energy used in your house.
 An easy way to make use of shore power is to simply plug electronics directly into the outlet.
 Bring an extension cord along to power things within the van.
 This is a surprisingly effective method for those on a budget.
 If you find a cheaper campsite you can charge your devices, take a shower and fill your water for $20.
-On the road you can charge one or two devices at a time using libraries or coffee shops.
+On the road you can charge several devices at a time using libraries or coffee shops.

 Charging a secondary battery